-Pat Vance is a partner in and leader of the Litigation Practice Group.
-He focuses on business litigation, creditors’ rights litigation, and bankruptcy.
+Pat Vance is a partner in the Litigation Practice Group.
+He focuses on business litigation, debtors' and creditors’ rights litigation, and business bankruptcy.

 Pat has the distinction of being one of the few lawyers who is both a Fellow of the American College of Trial Lawyers and a Fellow of the American College of Bankruptcy.
 He is also a life member of the American Law Institute and a member of the National Bankruptcy Conference.

 As a trial attorney, Pat has handled more than 300 commercial disputes in a wide variety of practice areas, including antitrust, Racketeer Influenced and Corrupt Organizations (RICO) Act, copyright infringement, Lanham Act, securities litigation, class action defense, foreclosures, fraud, lender liability, banking litigation, Employee Retirement Income Security Act, dealer-distributor disputes, successions, director and officer of liability, legal malpractice, expropriation, contract interpretation, partnership, utility regulation, tax, and general commercial disputes.
 He has more than 170 reported decisions.